videosdk-live/videosdk-docs/android_docs/api/sdk-reference/participant-class.md

 ## using Participant Class

-The `Participant Class` includes methods and events for participants and their associated video & audio streams, data channels and UI customisation.
+The `Participant Class` includes methods and events for participants and their associated video & audio streams, data channels and UI customization.

 import MethodListGroup from '@theme/MethodListGroup';
 import MethodListItemLabel from '@theme/MethodListItemLabel';